-Affinda’s cloud infrastructure runs exclusively on AWS (Amazon Web Services), in the Sydney AU south-east region.
+Affinda’s cloud infrastructure runs exclusively on AWS (Amazon Web Services), in the AU and EU regions.

-We expect to host some infrastructure in the European Union and North America in future.
+We expect to host some infrastructure in the North America in future.

 Key AWS services in use by our cloud infrastructure include: